 Injury Attorneys | Restoring LivesTM

 Surgical errors—such as operating on the wrong site or leaving an object in a patient’s body—can lead to severe medical complications for a patient.
 The use of unsanitary surgical instruments in one such error.

 A doctor using tools that have not been properly sterilized can lead to cross-contamination of diseases, transmission of pathogens, or other infections.
-These complications can be fatal for patients with weak or comprised immune systems.
+These complications can be fatal for patients, especially those with weak or comprised immune systems.